What is a provably fair game?

-What is a fair game?
-What, then, is a provably fair game?
-These concepts lie at the heart of a whole new industry which arises from the transparent nature of the blockchain.
+The answer lies at the heart of a whole new industry which has been developed around the transparent, decentralized, nature of the blockchain.

-But what if this process could be mathematically guaranteed to be fair?
+But, what if this process could be mathematically guaranteed to be fair instead of relying on human witnesses and other traditional approaches?

 So what’s needed for a provably fair game to be implemented?
 Full transparency.
 And that’s where the blockchain really shines through.